 - Designed and prototyped the network link layer for a

-network namespaces, IEEE Macsec and Google GRPC, the prototype
+network namespaces, IEEE Macsec, Google GRPC, Golang and Bash.
+The prototype

 formed an optimal set of encrypted layer-2's based on the

 dynamic proximity of each piece of equipment to its peers.

 starting with only an identity and an initial shared